Yarkane/Quantumnet/README.md

-    --kex : The Key Exchange algorithm you want to benchmark (default : saber) --bandwith : The bandwith of the switch - server link in Mbps (default : 8) --delay : The delay of the switch - server link, in the format ___ms (default : 10ms) --loss : The loss rate of the switch - server link (default : 0) --cpu : The CPU percentage allowed to the server (default : 1) --nodes : The number of clients (default : 1) --queue : The maximum size of the queue for the switch - server link (default : 14)
+    --kex : The Key Exchange algorithm you want to benchmark (default : saber) --bandwith : The bandwith of the switch - server link in Mbps (default : 8) --delay : The delay of the switch - server link, in the format ___ms (default : 10ms) --loss : The loss rate of the switch - server link, expressed in % (default : 0) --cpu : The CPU percentage allowed to the server (default : 1) --nodes : The number of clients (default : 1) --queue : The maximum size of the queue for the switch - server link (default : 14)